 Tuesday nights, you can join a fun group of dedicated physicians from the Piedmont Health Center as they travel by bus to Benson, NC and provide medical care to local farmworkers.
-Meet at the Peidmont Clinic in Carborro, after singing up for a shift using this google document.
-Please check with FSHA leaders beforehand for a brief orientation if you have never been out to the camps.
+Meet at the Peidmont Clinic in Carborro.
+Please email FSHA leaders for the sign up sheet and for a brief orientation if you have never been out to the camps.
 You will be taking vital signs, participating in patient interviews, and assisting in giving healthcare education to migrant farmworkers.
 Tuesdays, 4:30-11 or 12pm.

 Benson Area Medical Center: